-Fatigue failures can be particularly hazardous because they often occur with no visible warning signs and the failure is often sudden.
-Fatigue failures are often unknowingly avoided in gasketed joints simply because the required crush for the gasket often dictates a torque or bolt tension that minimizes the risk of a fatigue failure.
+Fatigue failures can be particularly hazardous because they often occur with no visible warning signs and the failure is usually sudden.
+Fatigue failures are often unknowingly avoided in gasket joints simply because the required crush for the gasket often dictates a torque or bolt tension that minimizes the risk of a fatigue failure.
 However, changing to a new gasket type later on which requires less crush may be the initial cause of bolt fatigue failure.

 Bolts are typically made from high strength steels, which when fully tightened, exert high clamp force onto the joint.
 The area directly under the bolt head or nut face sustains the high bearing stress.

 If a maximum stress limit for the joint material is exceeded, then deformation occurs over a period of time, which leads to the extension being lost in the bolt, resulting in the clamp force subsequently being reduced.